gatsbyjs/gatsby/docs/blog/2017-02-21-1-0-progress-update-where-came-from-where-going/index.md

 Gatsby aims to be a *modern web framework* that's designed with the assumption that you need a rich client.
-Gatsby bakes in modern Javascript compiler and bundling tools along with a full asset pipeline so you can just start writing your website and *be confident things will work*.
+Gatsby bakes in modern JavaScript compiler and bundling tools along with a full asset pipeline so you can just start writing your website and *be confident things will work*.

-## Gatsby 1.0: Setting the foundation for a modern Javascript website framework
+## Gatsby 1.0: Setting the foundation for a modern JavaScript website framework

 I started working on the [1.0
 branch](https://github.com/gatsbyjs/gatsby/tree/1.0) in August and after